shalva97/questions/README.md

 - how much RAM can app use
 - AOT vs JIT
 - dalvik vs art
+### Security
+- How would you secure sensitive information, for example PIN
+- comunicate securely to server
+- prevent MITM attack
 ### XML views
 - How would you optimise RecyclerView?
 - how XML layout gets parsed and drawn